ESA-PRL/drivers-orogen-dsp1760/README.md

 * **`rotation`** (/base/samples/IMUSensors)

-Gyro output (angular velocity), only rotation in Z axis is used.
+Gyro output (angular velocity), compensated for Earth rotation and sensor bias, only rotation in Z axis is used.

+* **`rotation_raw`** (/base/samples/IMUSensors)

+Raw gyro output (angular velocity) without the Earth rotation compensation and bias removal, only rotation in Z axis is used.

 * **`orientation_samples`** (/base/samples/RigidBodyState)